Let404/ShellFork/README.md

 - **Live status tracking** — Each step in the workflow tree is updated in real time: `queued`, `running`, `completed`, `failed`, or `cancelled`.
 Status bubbles up from commands to their parent sub-workflows automatically.
 - **Queue panel** — A dedicated panel shows the current queue and execution history with per-task status and timing information.
 Tasks can be reordered (move up / move down), cancelled individually, or the queue can be cleared entirely.
 - **Pause & resume** — Running workflows can be paused after the current command finishes, then resumed at any point.
+- **Export as script** — Any workflow can be exported to a standalone Bash script via **File → Export as Script…**.
+The exported `.sh` file preserves the workflow's structure as comments and runs with `set -e`.
+- **Session log** — ShellFork records a timestamped log of significant events (workflow start, command completion, failures, cancellations) for the current session, queryable at any time.
 - **Workflow files (`.sfw`)** — Workflows are saved as human-readable JSON files with the `.sfw` extension.
 They can be opened, edited, and shared.
 The format supports nested sub-workflows with stable UUIDs per step.
 - **New / Open / Save / Save As** — Full file management via the menu bar, including unsaved-changes protection before closing or opening another file.